- ½ cup finely shredded coconut

 Garnish with radish rounds or a few small celery leaves and a straw

-Nutrition: zinc, calcium and Vitamin K in cucumber and lettuce, betacarotene in spinach, pineapple and grapes give a sweet boost which can help to induce sleep.
-Lettuce and celery help to relaz the nerves.
-Celery is great to put in juices every day for the sodium, cucumber is good to flush out toxins and to hydrate the body.
+Nutrition: zinc, calcium and Vitamin K in cucumber and lettuce, beta carotene in spinach, pineapple and grapes give a sweet boost which can help to induce sleep.
+Lettuce and celery help to relax the nerves.
+Celery is great to put in juices every day for the sodium (essential for building bones), cucumber is good to flush out toxins, great for your skin and to hydrate your body.